Context Aware Grounded Teacher for Source Free Object Detection: Experiments

 \subsubsection{Quantitative Ablation}

-Table \ref{table:abla} presents a quantitative analysis of the impact of each component within our framework.
-The base framework prior to integrating our modules aligns with the \at model~\cite{li2022cross}, achieving a 30.4 \map.
+Figure~\ref{fig:zs_sfod_radar} visualizes GT's zero-shot performance across four representative transfers, highlighting consistent improvements across both medical and natural domains.
+The radar layout emphasizes GT’s balanced gains, with particularly large margins in the natural domain (Cityscapes$\rightarrow$Foggy) and stable boosts in surgical and medical transfers.
+Table~\ref{tab:ablations} presents a quantitative analysis of the impact of each component within our framework.
+The base framework prior to integrating our modules aligns with the \at model~\cite{li2022cross}, achieving a 30.4~\map.
 Given that the Relation-Contextual Module (\rcm) is integral to both class-relation augmentation and semantic-aware loss, it remains a constant across all experimental variations.
-Integrating Semantic Augmentation (\sa) along with \rcm increases the performance to 41.8 \map, a gain of +11.4 over the base.
-Adding the Semantic Aware Loss (\sal) with \rcm separately results in a higher \map of 44.2, demonstrating a +13.8 improvement compared to the baseline, indicating that \sal provides a greater performance boost than \sa in this ablation setting.
-Notably, Class-Relation Augmentation (\cra) significantly reduces the performance disparity between minority and majority classes, as evidenced.
-Finally, our full \gt model, which combines \rcm, \sa, and \sal, achieves the highest score of 50.8 \map, which not only boosts overall performance but also underscores our method's efficacy in managing class imbalance.
+Integrating Semantic Augmentation (\sa) along with \rcm increases performance to 41.8~\map, a gain of +11.4 over the base.
+Adding the Semantic-Aware Loss (\sal) with \rcm separately results in a higher \map of 44.2, demonstrating a +13.8 improvement compared to the baseline, indicating that \sal provides a greater performance boost than \sa in this ablation setting.
+Notably, Class-Relation Augmentation (\cra) significantly reduces the performance disparity between minority and majority classes.
+Finally, our full \gt model, which combines \rcm, \sa, and \sal, achieves the highest score of 50.8~\map, boosting overall performance and underscoring the method’s efficacy in managing class imbalance.
+In addition, Figure~\ref{fig:placeholder} complements our framework by visualizing the \textbf{Expert-branch ablation results}.
+It illustrates the improvement in recall (R@0.3) when integrating expert guidance across two medical shifts, showing consistent absolute gains of +0.10.
+This confirms that the expert branch provides meaningful supervision and stability during adaptation.